Anders K. Pettersen

 customized key layers.

-Anything I do on a regular basis is bound to a hotkey and/or scripted
+Anything I do on a regular basis is bound to a hotkey and/or scripted and put

 $PATH.
 I believe 1% changes have compounding effects.
-I also
+I also believe

-believe these small changes make room for clear thinking when the stakes are higher.
+these small changes make room for clear thinking when the stakes are higher.

 I’m a big fan of the simplicity and elegance of shell programming and know how to create fairly advanced CLI clients that follow the Unix philosophy.